Outlook and Strategic Recommendations

 Keep reading — free, takes 30 seconds

 Free Clerk account.
 No card.
-We use it to remember your reading position and unlock subscriber chapters.
+We use it to remember your reading position and open subscriber chapters.